phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @todo tag is used to indicate that an activity surrounding the associated "Structural Elements" must still occur.
+The @todo tag is used to indicate that an activity surrounding the associated Structural Elements must still occur.
 Each tag MUST be accompanied by a description that communicates the intent of the original author; this could however be as short as providing an issue number.